<-CHM130 Home Page

 12th Edition, , p47-60

 Read the whole chapter.
-Much covered in the online tutorial, but there are some addition information.
+Much is covered in my online tutorial, but there are some addition information here.

 Percent distribution: